mmmitev987/GDP-dataset-analysis/README.md

 - How unequally is wealth distributed across countries?
 - How extreme are the richest economies compared to other developed nations?
 - When did major structural economic changes occur?
-- How likely are extreme economic growth or decline events?
+- How likely are extreme economic growth events?

 To address these questions, the project applies several advanced statistical techniques and visualizations.